fncbook/fnc/book/krylov/overview.md

 power iteration
   Repeated application of a matrix to a vector, followed by normalization, resulting in convergence to an eigenvector for the dominant eigenvalue.

+preconditioning
+  Use of an approximate inverse to improve the convergence rate of Krylov iterations for a linear system.

 restarting
   Technique used in GMRES to prevent the work per iteration and overall storage from growing unboundedly.